Staff Profile

 Research Interests and Expertise

-I am predominantly interested in the ways that medicine is employed in legal decision-making contexts and have followed this interest through multiple research projects: the role of doctors (otherwise known as Forensic Medical Examiners) in the examination of a person reporting a rape or sexual assault; a study of the introduction of nurses into the forensic investigation in sexual assault cases, in particular comparing the novel Forensic Nurse Examiner role in England and Wales with the more established Sexual Assault Nurse Examiner in Ontario, Canada; the role of sleep medicine in sexual assault cases where the accused does not deny the assault but claims to have no recollection of the event, as they were sleepwalking at the time; a Wellcome Trust Seed Award investigating the role and work of nurses in police custody suites; and most recently was part of a research team who successfully applied to the Canadian Social Sciences and Humanities Research Council (SSHRC) to fund the development of a network of forensic medical professionals working in rural areas of Ontario and Scotland..
+I am predominantly interested in the ways that medicine is employed in legal decision-making contexts and have followed this interest through multiple research projects: the role of doctors (otherwise known as Forensic Medical Examiners) in the examination of a person reporting a rape or sexual assault; a study of the introduction of nurses into the forensic investigation in sexual assault cases, in particular comparing the novel Forensic Nurse Examiner role in England and Wales with the more established Sexual Assault Nurse Examiner in Ontario, Canada; the role of sleep medicine in sexual assault cases where the accused does not deny the assault but claims to have no recollection of the event, as they were sleepwalking at the time; as well as investigating the delivery of healthcare in police custody suites; and the development of a network of forensic medical professionals working in rural areas of Ontario and Scotland..
+My research has been funded by the ESRC, the Wellcome Trust, the Leverhulme Trust and SSHRC.
 At the heart of all of these studies are questions concerning the boundaries between medicine and the law and the ways that those boundaries are maintained and negotiated; questions about the ways that 'real rape' stereotypes inform (and are in turn supported) by forensic practices; and the ways that disagreements in knowledge claims are resolved.

 Latest Projects